Paths to Robust Exoplanet Science Yield Margin for the Habitable Worlds Observatory: Introduction

 There are multiple astrophysical uncertainties that will ultimately lead to uncertainties in HWO's direct imaging exoplanet yield for a blind survey.
 Some of these are unavoidable while others could conceivably be reduced with future observations.
 Previous studies have examined some of these sources of uncertainty, but have mostly treated them in isolation from one another.
 Ref. \citenum{savransky2016} was the first to include exoplanet sampling uncertainties, but did not account for some other uncertainties like the exozodi distribution, while Ref. \citenum{stark2014} looked only at the impact of median exoplanet albedo and exozodi independently.
 Other studies that have combined multiple sources of uncertainty have been incomplete and adopted rudimentary methods.
 Refs. \citenum{luvoirfinalreport} and \citenum{habexfinalreport} attempted to simultaneously incorporate many sources of astrophysical uncertainty into the yield calculations, but ignored exoplanet albedo, simplified the treatment of exozodi uncertainty, and did not have a well-informed distribution of possible exoplanet occurrence rates.
 Here we perform a more complete study of the impact of astrophysical uncertainties on EEC yields.

+The Astro2020 Decadal Survey asserted that a sample size of 25 EECs ``provides robustness against the uncertainties in the occurrence rate of Earth-sized worlds and against the vagaries associated with the particular systems near Earth."\cite{astro2020} Here we quantitatively assess this statement by estimating the EEC yield distribution for HWO and using this distribution to estimate our probability of achieving a given EEC yield.
+By adopting design choices that shift this distribution to higher yields, we show how building ``science margin" into the mission design can ensure HWO has a higher chance of achieving its goals.
+This same science margin, if designed properly, can also help budget against performance degradation.

 We use the most recent version of the Altruistic Yield Optimizer (AYO), detailed in Ref. \citenum{stark2023}, to estimate EEC yield distributions for a blind exoEarth survey with a coronagraph-based mission in family with HWO.
 In Section \ref{section:methods} we briefly review the AYO methods and present our baseline mission assumptions.
 We then discuss the sources of astrophysical uncertainty one by one in Section \ref{section:astrounc}, show how each impacts the yield distribution, and present a final estimated yield distribution incorporating known sources of astrophysical uncertainties.
 In Section \ref{section:paths} we identify paths to improving EEC yields through tangible changes to our baseline mission, some of which are relatively straightforward and some of which require significant technological development.
-Finally, we discuss how the concept of ``science margin" can also help budget for performance degradation in the mission and provide concluding remarks.
+Finally, we discuss how the concept of ``science margin" can also help budget for performance degradation in the mission, or (relatedly) provide margin against cost growth by allowing relaxation of parameters that drive the mission cost.

+The design of HWO will be informed by many metrics.
+Here we focus on a single well-defined metric: the detection and characterization of EECs.
+The Astro2020 Decadal Report did not define ``characterization," so we make the same assumption as the LUVOIR and HabEx reports and budget for the spectral characterization time required to search each EEC for water vapor.
+As shown by previous studies\cite{kopparapu2018, stark2019, howe2024}, a survey designed to detect and characterize EECs will, by its nature, detect many additional exoplanets.
+These additional exoplanets will be very diverse, spanning a broad range of phase space, and their yield will be an important metric for HWO design.
+However, the relative merits of diverse exoplanet yields is a topic beyond the scope of this paper.